louistrue/ifc-classifier/README.md

 - Major refactor of classification and IFC model components for better performance and readability.
 - Fixed an issue to preserve model coordinates when loading new IFC files.
 - Improved layout and introduced a rule management menu for easier access.
-- Added functionality to import and export classifications as JSON files.
+- Added functionality to import and export classifications as JSON or Excel files.
 - Added favicons for better cross-browser compatibility.
 - Enhanced property extraction and rendering from IFC models.